omc/dendrite/Readme.md

 ### Configure dendrite, not every application.

 In the open-source world we live in, it's common for e.g. a rails app to be served by nginx, a rack server, a varnish cache, and rails itself.
 Also you'll want slow query logs from your database and redis instance.
-It's easy to paste the configs from the dendrite-cookbooks into /etc/dendrite/conf.d, reload dendrite, and be off and running.
+It's easy to paste the configs for each of these services from the dendrite-cookbooks into /etc/dendrite/conf.d, reload dendrite, and be off and running.

 ## Why not syslog?